Margot Livesey

 Margot Livesey (born 1953) is a Scottish-born writer.
-She is the author of nine novels, a collection of short stories, a collection of essays on writing and the co-author, with Lynn Klamkin, of a textbook.
+She is the author of ten novels, a collection of short stories, a collection of essays on writing and the co-author, with Lynn Klamkin, of a textbook.
 Among other awards, she has earned a Guggenheim Fellowship, a National Endowment for the Arts Fellowship, the PEN New England Award, and the Massachusetts Book Award.

 Livesey's stories and essays have appeared in The New Yorker, The Atlantic Monthly, and a number of literary quarterlies.
 She was formerly the fiction editor at Ploughshares, an American literary journal.
 Livesey served as a judge for the PEN/Bellwether Prize for Socially Engaged Fiction in 2012.